makeitlabs/ratt/firmware/yocto/README.md

 ### Source the yocto environment before running bitbake

-    source ~/ratt/firmware/yocto/scripts/build-env.sh
+    . ~/ratt/firmware/yocto/scripts/build-env.sh

-_Ignore the common suggested build target text that is displayed here, as we don't build those targets for RATT._
+This will set up your environment for Yocto, as well as put `~/ratt/firmware/yocto/scripts/` into your path, which contains a number of useful scripts to ease the build and deployment process.

 ### Start a build of the RATT image

+#### RATT build wrapper script

+For standard everyday builds, I wrote a build wrapper script called `baker`, that performs some necessary steps like creating a unique Mender artifact name before each build.
+I recommend using this script for most builds.

+    baker build

+This will start a standard build with a uniquely named Mender artifact based on the date and time.

+_Wait a long time..._  3+ hours for a typical full build, on a decently-equipped VM.
+Running the host OS natively on a fast SSD can significantly improve times, as VM's tend not to have the best I/O performance.
+Bitbake does a good job at determining deltas and dependencies, so subsequent builds of small changes are comparably much quicker.

+#### Using standard Yocto tools

+Standard Yocto/OE build tools like `bitbake` can also be used directly.
+These tools will mostly be used during development to perform various lower-level tasks.  e.g.:

     bitbake ratt-image

-_Wait a long time..._  3+ hours typically.
-More RAM, faster disk, and faster cores will help, but it builds a lot of stuff so it simply takes a while.
-Bitbake does a good job at determining deltas and dependencies, so subsequent builds of small changes are comparably much quicker.
+or:

+    bitbake -c cleansstate ratt-app

 ## Copy Image to SD Card

 Once the build is finished, you're ready to write to a physical SD card for use in the RATT.